AdamLeonSmith/EvosuiteExample/NEW_README.md

 - [Java JDK](https://www.oracle.com/java/technologies/javase-jdk14-downloads.html)

 ### Installing
-To run the app you should follow the next steps, after installing the requirements:
+To run the app you should follow the next steps, after installing the requirements.
 In the root folder of the project type:

 ```
 mvn install